 - introducing gender budgeting at municipality level in the Amalgamated Territorial Communities.

-Furthermore, the project is developing a single GRB methodology that will be used at the state and local levels in Ukraine.
-This methodology will be integrated into Ukraine’s Public Finance Management System and will ensure that budget decisions at both state and local level are taking the needs of women and men into account.
-The GRB Project also takes care to maintain the linkage between ministries and the oblasts and other stakeholders, such as the Rada, universities, NGOs, and the media.
+The project developed a single GRB methodology that is used at the state and local levels in Ukraine and is integrated into Ukraine’s Public Finance Management System, ensuring that budget decisions at both state and local level are taking the needs of women and men into account.

 This approach creates a sense of ownership among those involved in creating the budget at all levels, which improves the chances of a long-term and widespread adoption of the gender-responsive budgeting process.
 Furthermore, gender equality becomes a part of an overall objective of the budgetary process, which is in turn beneficial in terms of the efficient allocation of resources, positive impacts on various sectors of society, and sustainable economic growth.

-Most of the GRB Project’s implementation period was spent on supporting ministries and oblasts in conducting gender-based analyses (GBAs) of programmes funded by local and national budgets.
-To date, 116 programmes were analysed (31 at state level, 85 locally); GBAs have been completed on national and local programmes in a number of sectors, including education, healthcare, social protection and social security, youth policy, physical training and sports, culture and arts.
+Most of the GRB project’s implementation period was spent on supporting ministries and oblasts in conducting gender-based analyses (GBAs) of programmes funded by local and national budgets.
+GBAs have been completed on national and local programmes in a number of sectors, including education, healthcare, social protection and social security, youth policy, physical training and sports, culture and arts.